fossxo/fossxo-gdd/source/technical-design/development-tools.rst

 Automated License Checks
 ========================
 Automated tools are used to quickly and accurately check the :ref:`ref-distribution-license-compliance`.
+An existing tool for checking library licenses is `cargo-deny <https://crates.io/crates/cargo-deny>`_ .
-`cargo-deny <https://crates.io/crates/cargo-deny>` is an existing tool for checking library licenses.
 A similar approach using information in the :ref:`ref-asset-license-info-files` is taken for the third party assets.

 These tools are part of the development, test, and continuous integration workflows.